Canker Sores

 Smoking

 Smoking and quitting smoking can also cause canker sores.
 Canker sores may occur in some people after a while, especially in cases of quitting smoking.
-Because smoking creates a light keratinization layer on the oral mucosa.
+Smoking creates a light keratinization layer on the oral mucosa.
 In this case, the resistance of the oral mucosa against external factors (traumas, viral agents, infections) increases a little more.
 When you quit smoking, the keratinization layer in the mouth begins to disappear.
 Therefore, the oral mucosa returns to its former state and becomes more sensitive.
 In these cases, nicotine gums are recommended for smokers.
 Nicotine gums create a little keratinization layer in the oral mucosa and the mucosa becomes a little more resistant.

 Other causes

-Some drugs (eg, ACE inhibitors), hormonal changes, poor oral hygiene, dental caries can also cause canker sores.
+Some drugs (eg, ACE inhibitors), hormonal changes, poor oral hygiene, and dental caries can also cause canker sores.
 However, in some patients, canker sores may occur even though no cause can be found.

 We see canker sores in approximately one out of every five people in society.
 The aphthae caused by many diseases in the mouth are very similar to each other.
 Therefore, their differential diagnosis is important in terms of treatment.
 In this respect, patients may need an examination not only by dentists but also by medical doctors.
 Because up to 200 diseases, especially systemic diseases, can cause findings in the oral mucosa.